xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/quick-reference.md

 func (c *Client) ConfirmAuthenticatedChannel(recipient contact.Contact) (id.Round, error)
 ```

 `ConfirmAuthenticatedChannel` creates an authenticated channel out of a valid received request and sends a message to the requestor that the request has been confirmed.
 It will not run if the network state is not healthy.
-An error will be returned if a channel already exists, if a request doesn’t exist, or if the passed in contact does not exactly match the received request.
+An error will be returned if a channel already exists, if a request does not exist, or if the passed in contact does not exactly match the received request.
 Can be retried.

 ### func (*Client) ConstructProtoUerFile